abrantesasf/sicp-abrantes-study-guide/README.md

 ## 3 Summary

 As my study progresses, I will add here links to files and codes.
+Please note: the content listed below is much larger than the content that was originally used in MIT 6.001, as the original course had 1 semester (13-16 weeks) duration.
+I'm not in a hurry and so I included more stuff.

 * **Getting Started**
   * *Step 1: From MIT OCW 6.001*